Mr-Zamora/Mr-Zamora/README.md

 ## 🌱 Fun Facts:
 - 🦈 **Head of House** for Noah's Sharks – we bring the bite!  🦈
-- 💻 Over 30 years of teaching experience, and still loving every moment of it!
+- 💻 Over 30 years of industry experience, and still loving every moment of it!
 - 🚴‍♂️ I love riding motorcycles and my trusty scooter.